 - Ensuring the prolongation of the client’s status during the pendency of the condition removal petition by providing support in securing I-551 ADIT stamps at the local USCIS office

-- Counseling the client in situations where the EB-5 funds will be redeployed in another project or project
+- Counseling the client in situations where the EB-5 funds will be redeployed in another project

 - Advising the client if the investment goes awry